yuxuantaoisak/unit_3/Project/README.md

 ```

-This code defines a method "open_color_picker" that initializes a color picker widget (`MDColorPicker`) and binds two events to it: `on_select_color` and `on_release`.
+This code defines a method `open_color_picker` that initializes a color picker widget (`MDColorPicker`) and binds two events to it: `on_select_color` and `on_release`.
 When a color is selected within the picker, the `get_selected_color` method is called to print the selected color and update the background color of a toolbar element (`self.ids.toolbar`).
 The `update_color` method adjusts the alpha channel of the selected color and applies it to the toolbar.

 With this design, the user can now pick a color easily from a range of choices displayed on a palette for their personalized snowboard.